Skip to main content

 1. Lighten Your Course Load

-If you feel like you can master course material just fine but don’t have the time to do so, you could be taking too many time-consuming or advanced classes.
+If you feel like you can master class material just fine but don’t have the time to do so, you could be taking too many time-consuming or advanced classes.
 Perhaps if you lightened your course load a bit, you would be able to devote the proper amount of time to each course and have more time to study overall.
-Don’t worry–colleges won’t penalize you a bunch for taking 3 advanced classes instead of 5.
+Don’t worry—colleges won’t penalize you for taking three advanced classes instead of five.

 2. Switch Up Your Courses